12 of the best books to read if you don’t know what to read

 Read Fairy Tale for… the latest bestseller from Stephen King, in which the storytelling master digs deep into his imagination to create a world that blurs the boundaries between magic and reality.

-Read The Song of Achilles for… an utterly captivating retelling of the legend of Achilles and the Trojan War from the author of Circe.
+Read The Song of Achilles for… an utterly captivating retelling of the legend of Achilles from the bestselling author of Circe.

 I often talk about how much I love Circe, Madeline Miller’s first book, but The Song of Achilles is another magically beautiful book to pick up when you don’t know what to read.